gleitej/Paddle-Project/README.md

 3. `cd client` change directory to the client folder

-4. `npm i` insalls dependacies for the frontend in package.json
+4. `npm i` installs dependacies for the frontend in package.json

 5. `cd ..` change directory to the top level folder

 6. Some enviorment variables will need to be configured before starting the development servers.
+The following contains information reguarding the configuration.

-The file `./confing/default.json` containes environment variables.
+The file `./confing/default.json` contains environment variables.
 The following information describes the recommended values.

 Note: There are many enviroment variables set in `./config/default.json`  For the purpose of this quick start development guide the only envirment variables that are of concern are the ones listed below.